 The cruiser captain quickly came out onto the cruiser's deck holding his 'talking brick' to his ear.
 He waved at the admiral with his other hand and asked if there was a problem.
 The Admiral told him that he had a visiting RAF officer with him watching to see how it was done.
 I am sure the last thing the cruiser captain wanted right then was a cheerful chat with his admiral and with a Brit watching on.
 We waved to each other and I took some photographs.

-Shortly after the RAS was complete, 'Intelligence' reported that a Soviet aircraft was approaching from the north.
-A pair of fully armed F4s were launched to intercept it.
-I was asked not to take close up photographs of the armed F4s and, of course, I obeyed.
+Shortly after the RAS was complete, 'Intelligence' reported on the ship's public address system that a Soviet aircraft was approaching from the north.
+Within a couple of minutes a pair of fully armed F4s were launched to intercept it.
+The Admiral asked me, actually he told me, not to take close up photographs of the armed F4s and, of course, I obeyed.
 A message came over the carrier's public address system: "This is the Captain.
 We will shortly have a Soviet Bear Delta long-range reconnaissance aircraft flying down our port side.
 All ranks who can be spared can go on deck to see it - but don't all go at once otherwise you'll over-balance the ship."

 Clearly he had a sense of humour.
 I was amazed at how many hundreds of sailors came on deck to watch the Soviet aircraft with its USN F4 escorts pass down our port beam at about 500 feet above the sea.
 I never got that close to a Soviet Bear on any of my Operation Dragonfly flights.